department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 <h5>Payment</h5>

-At 30th consecutive day of ADL loss: $25,000
+At 30th consecutive day of ADL loss: $25,000 </br>
-At 60th consecutive day of ADL loss: an additional $25,000 At 90th consecutive day of ADL loss: an additional $25,000 At 120th consecutive day of ADL loss: an additional $25,000
+At 60th consecutive day of ADL loss: an additional $25,000 </br>
+At 90th consecutive day of ADL loss: an additional $25,000 </br>
+At 120th consecutive day of ADL loss: an additional $25,000

 <h5>Loss standards</h5>

 You're eligible for this benefit if both descriptions below are true for you.
-- You're unable to independently perform at least 2 of 6 ADL (bathing, continence, dressing, eating, toileting and transferring), **and**
+- You're unable to independently perform at least 2 of 6 ADL (bathing, continence, dressing, eating, toileting, and transferring), **and**
-- Your inability lasts for at least 30 consecutive days.
+- Your inability lasts for at least 30 consecutive days

 **Note:** You're considered unable to perform an activity independently if you **require** assistance to perform the activity.